BADDxmu/BawaCirc/doc/Step 3.md

 ILLUMINACLIP:TruSeq3-SE.fa:2:30:10:2:True LEADING:3 TRAILING:3 SLIDINGWINDOW:4:15 MINLEN:25 TOPHRED33
 ```

-4. Remove rRNAs (www.xxx.com) and other unwanted contaminants (such as mRNAs (https://ftp.ncbi.nlm.nih.gov/genomes/all/GCF/000/001/405/GCF_000001405.40_GRCh38.p14/GCF_000001405.40_GRCh38.p14_rna.fna.gz), ncRNAs(https://ftp.ebi.ac.uk/pub/databases/RNAcentral/current_release/sequences/rnacentral_species_specific_ids.fasta.gz) and circRNA forward ORFs (www.xxx.com)).
-Then, place the sequences into the “remove.fa” file and build the index. (www.xxx.com)
+4. Remove rRNAs (download from NCBI) and other unwanted contaminants (mRNAs (download from NCBI), ncRNAs(download from rnacentral) and circRNA forward ORFs).
+Then, place the sequences into the “remove.fa” file and build the index.
+(BawaCirc/doc/Ribo-seq/*/remove.fa)

 ```bash
 bowtie-build remove.fa remove
 bowtie -p 30 -v 1 remove test_clean.fastq --un test_unaligned.fq > /dev/null
 ```

-5. Alignment of the 25nt sequences flanking the BSJ of circRNA corresponding to the backward ORFs spanning the BSJ (A total of 50nt). (www.xxx.com)
+5. Alignment of the 25nt sequences flanking the BSJ of circRNA corresponding to the backward ORFs spanning the BSJ (A total of 50nt).
+(BawaCirc/doc/Ribo-seq/*/Backward_BSJ.fa)

 ```bash
 bowtie-build Backward_BSJ.fa Backward_BSJ